Compliance Integration with MS Office 365 using Workspace ONE TunnelWorkspace ONE UEM

 Figure 6: Workspace ONE Intelligence Automation example – reinstalling uninstalled app

-If you have completed the previous setup with Workspace ONE Access for Mobile SSO and compliance (see part 1 of this series), the next step is to enable a Fallback in the access policies for Office 365 to allow unmanaged devices access to applications that we will later configure in Azure AD conditional access.
+If you have completed the previous setup with Workspace ONE Access for Mobile SSO and compliance (see ), the next step is to enable a Fallback in the access policies for Office 365 to allow unmanaged devices access to applications that we will later configure in Azure AD conditional access.

 Figure 7: Workspace ONE Access – Office 365 policy changes